Bilawal Bhutto Zardari

 Born in Karachi, Sindh, Bilawal maternally belongs to the Bhutto family and paternally to the Zardari family, he is the son of former Prime Minister Benazir Bhutto and President Asif Ali Zardari, and the grandson of former President Zulfikar Ali Bhutto.

-Bhutto Zardari was a member of the National Assembly of Pakistan from 2018 to 2023.
+Bilawal Zardari was a member of the National Assembly of Pakistan from 2018 to 2023.
 He was re-elected as a Member of the National Assembly of Pakistan in the 2024 Pakistani general election from newly formed constituency NA-194 Larkana-I, taking oath in 2024.

 Early life and education

-Bilawal Bhutto Zardari was born at the Lady Dufferin Hospital in Karachi, Sindh, on 21 September 1988 to Benazir Bhutto, who served as the Prime Minister of Pakistan on two occassions, and her husband, Asif Ali Zardari, who is the incumbent President of Pakistan.
+Bilawal Zardari was born at the Lady Dufferin Hospital in Karachi, Sindh, on 21 September 1988 to Benazir Bhutto, who served as the Prime Minister of Pakistan on two occasions, and her husband, Asif Ali Zardari, who is the incumbent President of Pakistan.
 He is the maternal grandson of former President and Prime Minister of Pakistan, Zulfikar Ali Bhutto, and his wife Nusrat Bhutto.
 His paternal grandfather, Hakim Ali Zardari, was a politician and a member of the National Assembly of Pakistan.
 From his mother's side, he is the nephew of politicians Murtaza Bhutto and Shahnawaz Bhutto, and from his father's side, his aunts are politicians Azra Peechoho and Faryal Talpur.
 Politician Ghinwa Bhutto is his aunt by marriage.
 Author Fatima Bhutto and San Francisco based artist Zulfikar Ali Bhutto Jr are his maternal cousins.

 He is of Sindhi and Kurdish descent on his maternal side and Baloch descent on his paternal side.

 For early education, Bhutto Zardari attended Karachi Grammar School and Froebel's International School in Islamabad before going into exile to Dubai in 1999 along with his mother.
 In Dubai, he attended the Rashid School For Boys.
 For further studies, he followed in the footsteps of both his mother and his grandfather and applied to Oxford University, where he was accepted to study Modern History and Politics at Christ Church, receiving his Bachelor of Arts degree in 2012 (later promoted to a Master of Arts by seniority).